-The primary reason that kids are at a greater risk of cavities because they eat larger amounts of sugar and simple carbohydrates.
+The primary reason that kids are at a greater risk of cavities is because they eat larger amounts of sugar and simple carbohydrates.
 These substances are too often available in the breakfast and lunch choices for young kids.
-And because school meals are tough to monitor, parents cannot easily control their children’s food choices.
+Since school meals are tough to monitor, parents cannot easily control their children’s food choices.

 How Can You Prevent Poor Oral Health?

 We all know that it is tricky to control what your kids eat as soon as they step out of the house.
 However, although it is challenging, it is not impossible to monitor your child’s eating habits.
 Parents can help by packing their child’s lunch, providing healthy snacks, and following up with both your child and their teacher to make sure they are eating the healthy foods you are providing.
 You can also offer healthy snack alternatives when your child gets home, such as carrots, celery, or raisins.
 Start when your child is young and instruct them to avoid candy and other foods that contain refined sugar or processed carbohydrates.